Mastering Payment Processing Commands

 • Gift Certificate Errors: Check serial numbers for validity.

-• Cash Drawer Issues: Ensure the drawer is connected and permissions are set.
+• Cash Drawer Issues: Ensure the drawer is connected.

 • Related Articles